DerYeger/vue-marmoset-viewer/README.md

 If `responsive` is set to true, the component will fill the available space of its parent.

 > Note: All properties of the component are reactive.
-Changes, except `width` or `height`, trigger a recreation of the underlying viewer.

 ### Events